 After watching 3 episodes, I felt it my mission to get all of my loved ones and friends into it too, and watched the first few episodes along with some of them to get them going.

 So after finishing the second season, I was itching to draw them.
 I had a week to kill over Christmas, and set myself the task of creating one of my comic book style illustrations.
 Well, it wasn’t a task at all in all honesty.
 I got a real buzz out of doing this particular project.
 Having to scrutinise their adorable little faces while drawing them was such a pleasure!
 It also meant I could watch the show again from the beginning to soak up the atmosphere to help put me in the zone.

 I pondered what to place in the corner art.
 What icon could represent all the characters?
-I considered walkie-talkies; a 13 sided die; a rubik’s cube.
+I considered walkie-talkies; a 20 sided die; a rubik’s cube.
 But in the end I decide on the Demogorgon.
 This seemed to symbolise the overriding menace connecting all these characters.
 The date I chose for the comic is the one shown at the start of episode one.
-The price of 40 cents is the same as X Men comics of the same period.
+The price of 40 cents is the same as X-Men comics of the same period.

 My partner Paul always says that he can tell when I’ve enjoyed a project.
 He says it shows in my work the level of joy I’ve had doing it.
 Hopefully that is true.
 It’s one of my favourite pieces to date (thank you Paul for your assistance with recreating the typeface – it wasn’t as straight forward as you’d think).

 I hope you like it too.
-Please leave a comment, or click on like to show your appreciation if you wish 🙂
+Please leave a comment to show your appreciation if you wish 🙂